-A capstone course that enables a student to apply theoretical and practical knowledge to develop either a research paper or a video project.
+A capstone course that enables students to apply theoretical and practical knowledge to develop either a research paper or a video project.
 Either outcome is expected to serve as a portfolio item.
-Prerequisite: Senior standing.
+Prerequisite: COM 105 and senior standing.
 Offered: Fall, Spring, Summer.